bestefreund/taiga/README.md

 ### Configuration

+Create a file `.env` for adjusting the config.
+You can use `.env.example` as template.
 The whole configuration is done with adjusting`.env` & `docker-compose.yml`.
 Just adjust it & replace the example values with your desired properties.